SaschaWillems/Vulkan/examples/gltfscenerendering/README.md

 			...
 ```

-**Note:** The tangent is a four-component vetor, with the w-component storing the handedness of the tangent basis.
+**Note:** The tangent is a four-component vector, with the w-component storing the handedness of the tangent basis.
 This will be used later on in the shader.

 #### Shaders

 Normal mapping is applied in the ```scene.frag``` fragment shader and boils down to calculating a new world-space normal from the already provided per-vertex normal and the per-fragment tangent space normals provided via the materials' normal map.

-With the per-vertex normal and tangent values passed to the fragment shader, we simply change the way the per-fragment normal is calcualted:
+With the per-vertex normal and tangent values passed to the fragment shader, we simply change the way the per-fragment normal is calculated:

 ```glsl
 vec3 normal      = normalize(inNormal);